-- Characterise the local and regional groundwater systems in order to predict short and long-term effects of the project on groundwater flow regime during construction and operation, including interactions between surface water and groundwater, and having regard to potential impacts of other relevant infrastructure projects. - Identify and evaluate effects of the project and relevant alternatives on groundwater and adjacent surface water and floodplains environments in the vicinity of the project works and the Edithvale-Seaford Wetlands, including: - the likely extent, magnitude and duration (short and long term) of changes to groundwater level or flow paths during construction and operation, considering appropriate climate change scenarios; - changes to groundwater and surface water quality at all project phases, including from drawdown and rebound of groundwater levels, present contaminants, saline water intrusion into aquifers, sedimentation and downstream effects on ecological values (e.g. groundwater dependent ecosystems, EPBC Act listed communities and the Edithvale-Seaford Wetlands Ramsar site); - changes to availability of groundwater for beneficial uses in the vicinity of the project; - changes to groundwater quality and flow construction, and compression of soil with the potential for reduced porosity and permeability, due to project works such as construction and placement of embankments, pilings and other structures in the project area. - risks associated with potential acid forming materials (e.g. soil) which may be disturbed or exposed by the project activities.
+- Characterise the local and regional groundwater systems to predict short and long-term effects of the project on groundwater flow regime during construction and operation, including interactions between surface water and groundwater, and having regard to potential impacts of other relevant infrastructure projects. - Identify and evaluate effects of the project and relevant alternatives on groundwater and adjacent surface water and floodplains environments near the project works, such as the Edithvale Wetlands, including: - the likely extent, magnitude and duration (short and long term) of changes to groundwater level or flow paths during construction and operation, considering appropriate climate change scenarios; - changes to groundwater and surface water quality at all project phases, including from drawdown and rebound of groundwater levels, present contaminants, saline water intrusion into aquifers, sedimentation and downstream effects on ecological values (e.g. groundwater dependent ecosystems, EPBC Act listed communities and the ecological character of the Edithvale-Seaford Wetlands Ramsar site); - changes to availability of groundwater for beneficial uses near the project; - changes to groundwater quality and flow construction, and compression of soil with the potential for reduced porosity and permeability, due to project works such as construction and placement of embankments, pilings and other structures in the project area; and - risks associated with potential acid forming materials (e.g. soil) which may be disturbed or exposed by the project activities.

-- Describe any further methods that are proposed to manage risks of effects on groundwater and surface water environments and catchment values, as well as water quality, including as part of the EMF (see section 5). - Describe any further methods that are proposed to manage risks of effects as a result of nearby projects impacting on water inflow to water environments and catchment values, as well as water quality. - Describe and evaluate the approach to monitoring and the proposed contingency measures to be implemented in the event of adverse residual effects on water environments including water quality and catchment values requiring further management. - Describe and evaluate the approach to monitoring and the proposed ongoing management measures to be implemented to avoid adverse residual effects on the Edithvale-Seaford Wetland Ramsar site.
+- Describe any further methods that are proposed to manage risks of effects on groundwater and surface water environments and catchment values, as well as water quality, including as part of the EMF (see Section 5). - Describe any further methods that are proposed to manage risks of effects as a result of nearby projects impacting on water inflow to water environments and catchment values, as well as water quality.

+- Describe and evaluate the approach to monitoring and the proposed contingency measures to be implemented in the event of adverse residual effects on water environments including water quality and catchment values requiring further management. - Describe and evaluate the approach to monitoring and the proposed ongoing management measures to be implemented to avoid adverse residual effects on the Edithvale-Seaford Wetland.

-4.3 Land contamination and acid sulfate soils
+4.4 Land contamination and acid sulfate soils